 Studying for an MSc Midwifery degree at Queen’s will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
 Graduates from Queen’s are well regarded by employers both nationally and internationally.

 The majority of our graduates pursue a career in midwifery which is an interesting, rewarding and challenging career where work can be in a variety of health care settings from hospitals and midwife-led units to working in community settings with women.
 Midwifery can also offer a diverse range of post registration opportunities to specialise in areas such as perinatal mental health or ultrasound scanning, and provide career development opportunities in education and research.

 Employment after the Course

 Graduates of this programme will have the potential to become leaders in midwifery, building an exceptional career from the point of registration.

-Further study is also an option open to Midwifery graduates, and some may choose to follow a research pathway.
-There is a range of PhD opportunities available within the School; click here for more information.
+Further study is also an option open to Midwifery graduates, and some may choose to follow a to engage in further professional and academic development.
+There is a range of MSc and PhD opportunities available within the School; click here for more information.

 Learning and Teaching

 At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable student to achieve their full academic potential.

 On the MSc Midwifery we do this by providing a range of learning experiences which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world class library that enhances their development as independent, lifelong learners.
 Examples of the opportunities provided for learning on this course are: